krissen/output-panel.nvim/README.md

 - Increase `mini.height_ratio` if your TeX toolchain is especially chatty.
 - Raise `mini.row_offset` (default 5) if you use a tall statusline and need extra breathing room above it.
+- Set `notifications.persist_failure = false` if you prefer failure popups to fade like the rest of your notifications.
 - Set `auto_hide.enabled = false` to keep successful builds on screen until you close them.
 - Provide a `notifier` table if you want to integrate with another notification framework.
 - All helpers live on the module table, so you can call them from custom commands or statuslines.